treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 The complex answer is whenever comprehensions make sense, you should consider them.
 That's not really an answer, but there is no one answer to the question "when should I use a comprehension"?

-For example here's a `for` loop which doesn't really look like it could be rewritten using a comprehension:
+For example, here's a `for` loop which doesn't really look like it could be rewritten using a comprehension:

 ```python
 def is_prime(candidate):